Roundup · Updated: August 2026

 The best social listening tools in 2026

-“Social listening” covers two very different kinds of product, and buying the wrong one is easy.
-This list splits them cleanly, gives real pricing and real sources, and says plainly where each tool fits, including where mine does and does not belong.
+“Social listening” covers two genuinely different jobs, brand monitoring and buying-intent listening, and buying the wrong one is easy.
+This list splits them cleanly, verifies pricing against each vendor’s own site, and says plainly where each tool fits, including where ours does and does not belong.

 Read this first

-Full disclosure: I am Pritesh, the founder of EaseClaw, which is one of the tools on this list (it appears last, in the buying-intent lane).
-I have kept it there and have not put it at the top or called it the best, because for classic brand listening it is genuinely the wrong tool.
-If your real goal is finding buyers rather than tracking reputation, our companion guides on buying-intent data tools and lead generation tools go deeper, and the wider guides hub has more.
+Full disclosure: I am Pritesh, the founder of EaseClaw, and EaseClaw is our product, one of the tools on this list.
+It leads the buying-intent group because that is genuinely its category, not because I ranked it first overall; the brand-monitoring group above it exists for a different job and I have not called EaseClaw the best tool there, because it is not.
+If your real goal is finding buyers rather than tracking reputation, our companion best AI lead generation tools guide goes deeper, and the wider guides hub has more.

 What social listening actually covers

 Before any tool, it helps to know what the category actually does.
-Most social listening platforms combine these six jobs to some degree.
+Most brand-monitoring platforms combine these six jobs to some degree.
 The enterprise suites do all of them deeply; the cheaper self-serve tools cover the core and thin out toward the edges.

 Mention tracking